magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 {% include images-gallery.html imageCollection="notification-center-recipients" %}

-For delivering notifications through the mobile app, SMS, and email, basic configuration requirements, which we previously covered in the [Notification delivery methods](#notification-delivery-methods) section, apply.
+For delivering notifications through the SMS, and email, basic configuration requirements, which we previously covered in the [Notification delivery methods](#notification-delivery-methods) section, apply.
-For delivering notifications through the ThingsBoard platform, Microsoft Teams, and Slack, you'll additionally need to specify the exact destination for your notification at the recipient adding stage.
+For delivering notifications through the IoT Hub platform, Microsoft Teams, and Slack, you'll additionally need to specify the exact destination for your notification at the recipient adding stage.

 Depending on the type of recipient you choose, the setup process will vary.
 Therefore, we will take a closer look at each option individually:

-#### ThingsBoard platform users
+#### IoT Hub platform users

-To add recipient from the ThingsBoard user list, follow these steps:
+To add recipient from the IoT Hub user list, follow these steps:

  - Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
  - A new window will pop up.
 Here, type in the name of the notification recipient(s);